-What Happens If a Tenant Moves Out and Abandons Belongings?
+If a Tenant Moves Out and Leaves Belongings Behind What Can the Landlord Do?

 Understanding When a Landlord May Treat Belongings of a Tenant As Abandoned Without Liability Risk